 That’s the Paradox of Freedom – too much freedom often leads to stress and anxiety.

-Look at the Johnny Depps of the world, the rich kids of Instagram, the rock stars that OD on pills, the Internet Marketing gurus making tons of money but with home lives in shambles because they lack structure and discipline in their personal life…
+Look at the Johnny Depps of the world, the rich kids of Instagram, the rock stars that OD on pills, the Internet Marketing gurus making tons of money but with their home lives in shambles, because they lack structure and discipline in their personal life…

 Too Much Money + No Rules = A Disaster Waiting to Happen